zonemaster/zonemaster-backend/docs/installation.md

 >
 > Note : Only run the above command during an initial installation of the
-> Zonemaster backend.
+> Zonemaster RPC API daemon.
 If you do this on an existing system, you will wipe out the
 > data in your database.
 >